CiucurDaniel/CarpAssociationWebsite/README.md

 - [ ] About page
 - [ ] Contact Page
 - [ ] CRUD member operations
-- [ ] Acoount operations for member (create, deposit, withdraw, all thos should generate PDF files)
+- [ ] Acoount operations for member (create, deposit, withdraw, all those should generate PDF files)
 - [ ] Loan operations

 # Problems and or improvements